viktorexe/portfolio_website1/README.md

    ```

 3. **Open `index.html` in your browser:**
-   You can simply double-click the file, or use a local development server for a better experience.
+   You can double-click the file or use a local development server for better performance.

 ## File Structure

 ```
 resume-website-template/
-├── index.html         # Main HTML file containing the website structure ├── styles.css         # CSS file with styling and animations
+├── index.html    # Main structure of the website
+├── styles.css    # Stylesheet for design and animations
-├── script.js          # JavaScript file handling smooth scrolling and animations └── profile.jpg        # Profile image placeholder
+├── script.js     # JavaScript for smooth scrolling and interactivity
+└── profile.jpg   # Placeholder for the profile image
 ```

 ## Customization

-- **Personal Details:** Update your name, date of birth, educational background, and other personal details in the `index.html` file.
+- **Personal Information:** Update your name, experience, and contact details in `index.html`.
-- **Skills & Projects:** Modify the skills and projects sections to reflect your actual abilities and portfolio.
+- **Skills & Portfolio:** Modify sections to showcase your expertise and projects.
-- **Styling:** Adjust the styles in `styles.css` to match your personal branding or color scheme.
+- **Styling & Colors:** Adjust styles in `styles.css` to match your personal brand.
-- **Animations:** Customize or add new animations using CSS keyframes if desired.
+- **Animations:** Modify CSS animations or add new ones.
-- **Contact Information:** Change the email and LinkedIn URL in the contact section to your own.
+- **Profile Image:** Replace `profile.jpg` with your own image.

 ## Technologies Used

-- **HTML5** – For structure and semantics.
+- **HTML5** – Provides the structure.
-- **CSS** – For styling, layout, and animations.
+- **CSS3** – Handles layout and animations.
-- **JavaScript** – For interactivity and dynamic features.
+- **JavaScript** – Adds interactivity.

 ## Contact